Na Element Protons Neutrons Electrons

 Introduction to Sodium (Na)

 Sodium, symbolized by Na (from the Latin natrium), is an alkali metal located in Group 1 (or IA) of the periodic table.
-It's a silvery-white, soft metal that readily reacts with air and water, making it highly reactive and never found in its pure metallic form in nature.
+Because of that, it's a silvery-white, soft metal that readily reacts with air and water, making it highly reactive and never found in its pure metallic form in nature.
 Instead, it's found abundantly in various compounds, most notably sodium chloride (NaCl), commonly known as table salt.
 Its atomic number is 11, a crucial piece of information that directly dictates the number of protons, neutrons, and electrons within a sodium atom.

 The Atomic Structure of Sodium: Protons, Neutrons, and Electrons